Guilherme2020/PeladasApp/README.md

 # PeladasAPi Single Page Application

 > A **highly opinionated** Single Page Application starter with  of Vue.js and Django/Django-Rest-Framework.

-This package contains two separate projects to act as a starting point for a Single Page Application: a Vue.js project (created with vue-cli + webpack template) and a django-2.0/django-rest-framework  project.
+This package contains two separate projects to act as a starting point for a Single Page Application: a Vue.js project (created with vue-cli + webpack template),  a App mobile usinf Flutter/Dart and a django-2.0/django-rest-framework  project.

 ## Features